Skip to main content

 the flow: TradingView alert fires → webhook goes to edgeful → edgeful executes on lead account → trade copier replicates to all follower accounts.

-this way you only need 1 webhook per strategy — not 40. your trade copier handles the distribution.
+this way you only need 1 webhook per strategy — not 40. your trade copier handles the distribution. for the full prop firm playbook — which copiers work, how to configure them, and what to watch for — see using edgeful algos with prop firms and multiple accounts.

 day-of-week conflicts